mervick/orangeeplayer/README.md

 * Run this command in terminal: orangeejs build roku

 This software is dual-licensed.
-It is GPL (v2) licensed by default, but commercial license is also available upon request.
+It is GNU AGPLv3 (http://www.gnu.org/licenses/agpl-3.0.html) licensed by default, but commercial license is also available upon request.